tiny-engines-code/tiny-engines-docs/nfl_capstone/main.md

 - The trade-off is that the data is wide and is not normalized in any way.
 This could be fine for a modern wide-column store like Redshift or Snowflake, but the data is also sparse, with lots of nulls that should not be imputed - they have meaning - but only in certain cases.

 <blockquote>
-For example there can be a column like "field_goal_result" that will be null for every play where there was not a field_goal_attempt.
-But that data is important for the plays where there was a field goal attempt.
-The best positioning for that data is either as an aggregated counter as we do in this project, or as a separate dimension - I did not need to normalize that far in this project
+For example we can have a column like "field_goal_result" that will be null for every play where there was not a field_goal_attempt.
+But that data should not be removed - it's important for the plays where there was a field goal attempt.
+The best use for that data is either as an aggregated counter as we do in this project, or as a separate dimension - I did not need to normalize that far in this project
 </blockquote>

 I've already described why I think a database is appropriate for this project, so let's take a shallow dive into the design next.